AA5 – Variational Problems in Data-Driven Applications

 In an application of graph neural networks to manifolds, we studied how well the latter can predict cognitive measures from brain connectomes.
 The latter are graphs with edge weights determined by correlations in brain activity, and they can be thought of as symmetric positive-definite matrices, which constitute a cone-like manifold.
 In our work, we could show that (a) graph neural networks outperform state-of-the-art in the prediction of two common cognitive scores and (b) these results can sometimes even be improved by only using a learned representative subset of samples for training.

-To generalize layers for manifold-valued features, we are investigating diffusion processes as they allow for information transfer in embedded graphs.
+To generalize layers for manifold-valued features, we investigated diffusion processes as they allow for information transfer in embedded graphs.
 In the figures below, you can see a graph that is embedded in the two-dimensional sphere and the flow of (other) vertices of a graph under a diffusion-like process.

 External Website